regebro/hovercraft/docs/examples/hovercraft.rst

 .. note::

-    If you have more notes than fits in the console, you can scroll down, but more handily, you can scroll the text up by pressing space bar.
+    If you have more notes than fit in the console, you can scroll down, but more handily, you can scroll the text up by pressing space bar.

 ----